Wine cork: Sparkling wine

 Sparkling wine corks are typically 30 mm in diameter and 50 mm in length.
-When pushed into the bottle, the corks are compressed to about 60–70 percent of their original diameters.
+Before insertion, a sparkling wine cork is almost 50% larger than the opening of the bottle.
+Originally, the cork is a cylinder and when pushed into the bottle, the corks are compressed to about 60–70 percent of their original diameters before insertion.
 The corks are held in place by wire cages known as muselets.
+Over time, its compressed shape becomes more permanent, assuming the iconic mushroom form.